 |White text, dark grey background||Sample|

 |Black text, light grey background||Sample|

 |Black text, gold background||Sample|

 |Black text, dark gold background||Sample|

 The first thing to do for this widget is to create the content.
-To do this, go to the dashboard and click "Content" and select the "CTA".
+To do this, go to the dashboard and select the Content tab at the top.
+Then select "CTA".

-Click "Create a CTA" and fill out the required information for the text, link destination, as well as, the button and font size.
+Click "Create a CTA" and fill out the required information for the text, link destination, and the button and font size (you'll need to expand each section).
 You can also choose a color under Button Display.
 Publish when finished.

 Once the CTA button content is created, go to the page that the widget will be displayed on.
 Drag the CTA widget from the right column onto the page.

 Choose Edit to select the proper button(s) to display under the "Content" tab.

 Under the "List settings" tab, choose limitations, sort options and colors.